 Ancillary Justice, Anne Leckie’s debut novel, was published in 2013 to widespread critical acclaim and won the Hugo Award, Nebula Award, BSFA Award, Arthur C. Clarke Award and Locus Award.
 It is an incredible read and the second and third books are equally brilliant and compelling with the three books function very much as a whole.
 The audio download, narrated by Adjoa Andoh is even better, adding nuance and emotional depth to an already near perfect trilogy.

 The review is based on the Audible version of Ancillary Justice, Ancillary Sword and Ancillary Mercy written by Anne Leckie and narrated by Adjoa Andoh.
-Click to read more about our eco icons and access icons used in this review.
-This article was first published on 30 April 2016 and last updated on 24 June 2016.
+This article was first published on 30 April 2016 and last updated on 14 November 2016.